raspberrypilearning/whoopi-cushion/worksheet.md

 	```
 	This part of the code pulls in all the libraries that you are going to use to write your program.

-1. Then, you'll need to use the Button class in your code, and to tell it that the button is on pin 2.
+1. Then, you'll need to use the Button class in your code.
+You'll have to tell it that the button is on pin 2.
 To do this, write the following code in your new file:

 	```python
 	button = Button(2)